Skip to main content

 The Metabolic Role of Growth Hormone

 Growth hormone orchestrates a complex metabolic symphony.
 On one hand, it is profoundly anabolic, meaning it promotes the synthesis of proteins.
-This is the mechanism that supports the maintenance of and the structural integrity of your tissues.
+This is the mechanism that supports the maintenance of lean muscle mass and the structural integrity of your tissues.
 When you recover from an injury or a strenuous workout, it is this anabolic signaling that rebuilds and strengthens you.
 A healthy level of GH activity ensures your body prioritizes cellular repair and the preservation of metabolically active muscle tissue.

 This dual-action ∞ building muscle and burning fat ∞ is central to maintaining a favorable body composition and robust metabolic health.
 Understanding this relationship is the first step in comprehending how supporting your body’s GH production can directly influence your physical form and function.